rawmain/av-app-android-wallet-ui/README.md

 ## About

-The Age Verification (AV) android app is part of the Age Verification Solution Toolbox and serves as a component that can be used by memberstates, if necessary, to develop a national solution and build upon the building blocks of the toolbox.
+The Age Verification (AV) android app is part of the Age Verification Solution Toolbox and serves as a component that can be used by Member States, if necessary, to develop a national solution and build upon the building blocks of the toolbox.

 This android app is forked from [EUDI Android Wallet reference application](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui), which is built based on the [Architecture Reference Framework](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md) and aims to showcase a robust and interoperable platform for digital identification, authentication, and electronic signatures based on common standards across the European Union.